 You might be thinking, terrific, but my baby won’t be on formula forever!
 The good news is, new research indicates that a prebiotic-supplemented milk product suitable for pre-school aged children boosts immunity.
 The study’s results, published in The FASEB Journal, concluded that children ages 3-to-4 who consumed the prebiotic-infused milk product maintained better respiratory health than comparable healthy children who consumed only powdered cow’s milk.

 The point?
 Although products such as Prebiotin prebiotics supplements are most frequently targeted toward adults, even young children can benefit from the incorporation of both inulin and oligofructose into their diets.
 Increasing numbers of studies indicate these prebiotic fibers, which act as a fertilizer to the good bacteria living in the lower gut, not only boost immunity but they also aid digestion, help fight obesity, increase calcium absorption and more.

 Prebiotin’s Pleasant Taste

 The best part is, there is no strange texture or aftertaste to worry about with the Prebiotin formula!
 Prebiotin has a pleasantly sweet taste and easily mixes, so it is easy to add it to your children’s cereals, juices, milk or even pancakes or waffles without them ever noticing a difference!

-Prebiotin prebiotic fiber is a 100 percent natural, plant-based, full-spectrum supplement that can help you achieve optimal gut health.
+Prebiotin prebiotic fiber is a 100 percent natural, plant-based, a full-spectrum supplement that can help you achieve optimal gut health.
 Explore the sound science behind Prebiotin, the most medically-researched prebiotic supplement on the market, and find out how you can improve your overall wellness — starting now.